bizzclaw/car-models/README.md

 ## Overview

-This project is a simple frontend / backend application that will allow you to lookup different models of vehicles by their type.
+This project is a simple frontend / backend application that will allow you to lookup different models of vehicles by their type and make.

 ## Requirements